Whatsapp Icon

 • Non-Surgical Option: Since it's a minimally invasive procedure, patients experience lesser pain and quicker recovery times compared to traditional surgical methods.

-The procedure is particularly advantageous for patients who may not be candidates for surgery due to their medical condition or the tumor's location.
+The procedure is particularly advantageous for patients who may not be candidates for surgery due to their medical condition or the tumour's location.
 It's important to note that while cryoablation offers numerous benefits, it is most effective when integrated into a comprehensive care plan, tailored to meet the unique needs of each patient.

 Selecting the Right Candidates